-Louisville, KY Electrocution Injury Attorney
+Louisville, KY Electrocution Injury Claim Attorney

 Electrocution is the entrance of an electrical current into a person’s body.
 When a person is directly exposed to a high-voltage electrical current, her or she may suffer a variety of serious injuries, or even die, as a result.
 While it’s not exactly frequent to hear about an accidental death by electrocution, around 1,000 people die every year in the U.S. due to electric exposure, while tens of thousands more are seriously injured.